 Siloso Beach Resort

-This eco resort on the beachfront combines lush tropical greenery, rustic style and a lovely chilled-out atmosphere.
+This eco-resort on the beachfront combines lush tropical greenery, rustic style and a lovely chilled-out atmosphere.
 This is top of our list for its stunning landscape pool, which is filled with 100% natural spring water!
-We’re also loving the idea of a luxe stay surrounded by nature: look out for the friendly squirrels!
+We’re also loving the idea of a luxe stay surrounded by nature.
+Be sure to look out for the friendly squirrels!
 The lovely views and spacious rooms here make this a great place for your overnight stay in Sentosa.

 Siloso Beach Resort, 51 Imbiah Walk, Sentosa Island, Singapore 099538

-Nestled in the peaceful setting of Sentosa Cove, this pick modern, luxurious choice gets a thumbs up from us for its huge rooms, fabulous brekkie and always-open swimming pool (perfect for those with kids up with the larks!), as well as its vibrant and colourful decor.
+Nestled in the peaceful setting of Sentosa Cove, this modern, luxurious choice gets a thumbs up from us.
+It has huge rooms for the whole family to stay in, a delicious breakfast spread and an always-open swimming pool.
+Oh, and you certainly can’t miss its vibrant and colourful decor.

 W Singapore, Sentosa Cove, 21 Ocean Way, Singapore 098374